 This is a lot of data to collect and analyze, especially if the reporting processes are not automated.
-While these are clearly best practices, they may not necessarily be the right practice for your Service Desk.
+While these are clearly best practises, they may not necessarily be the right practise for your Service Desk.
 With very small teams, the cost or effort to perform this level of reporting regularly can be prohibitive.
 That doesn't mean these questions should not be asked and answered periodically to keep your FCR metrics meaningful.

-A best practice methodology ensures the intent of an SLA or Key Performance Indicator (KPI) is kept top-of-mind when collecting and analyzing that measure.
+A best practise methodology ensures the intent of an SLA or Key Performance Indicator (KPI) is kept top-of-mind when collecting and analyzing that measure.
 The SLA (or KPI) Pro Forma is a document used to define a measure by its intent, method, inclusions, exclusions, frequency and audience.
 This document is owned by the Service Desk Manager and is shared with Team Members at each metrics review.
 It is subject to Change Management and should only be altered with the mutual consent of Key Stakeholders.

 An operationally mature Service Desk seeks to add services, expand scope, resolve repetitive problems proactively, and ensure recurring problems are counted as one.
-As these guidelines are first applied in practice, it is likely they will have a negative impact on FCR rates, even as they begin to reveal underlying quality issues.
+As these guidelines are first applied in practise, it is likely they will have a negative impact on FCR rates, even as they begin to reveal underlying quality issues.

-As these maturing teams become more focused at adding value, and less concerned with an abstract number, any improvements in First Call Resolution will translate to an improved customer experience and increased value to the IT organization and the customers it serves.
+As these maturing teams become more focused at adding value, and less concerned with an abstract number, any improvements in First Call Resolution will translate to an improved customer experience and increased value to the IT organisation and the customers it serves.